snarrenberg/westerparse/docs/start.rst

 there are a few more, but the program exercises some preferential judgment and weeds out the less plausible interpretations).

-The result could take the form of a text report:
+If the keyword :literal:`show` had been set to None, the result would have taken the form of a simple text report:

 .. code-block:: python

    PARSE REPORT
    Key inferred by program: D minor
-   The line is generable as a primary line.
+   'The line is generable as a primary line.'

-But since the keyword show was set to 'show', the program will display the interpretations in a notation program.
+But since the keyword :literal:`show` was set to 'show', the program will display the interpretations in a notation program.

 .. image:: images/FuxDorianP1.png
    :width: 600